-Explore exciting career opportunities, in-demand skills, and best practices to succeed in graphic design.
+This is your opportunity to explore exciting career opportunities, in-demand skills and best practices to succeed in graphic design.

 From magazines and billboards to digital media, graphic design is everywhere.
-Using leading industry software – Adobe Photoshop, Illustrator, and InDesign - you will gain the knowledge and skills to design for print and digital media.
-Learn to create compelling artwork, build a portfolio, and effectively showcase your conceptual, creative, and technical talents.
-Discover techniques and principles in layout and design, graphic manipulation, typography, branding, and publishing.
+Using leading industry software, including Adobe Photoshop, Illustrator and InDesign, you'll gain the knowledge and skills to design for print and digital media.
+Learn to create compelling artwork, build a portfolio, and effectively showcase your conceptual, creative and technical talents.
+Discover techniques and principles in layout and design, graphic manipulation, typography, branding and publishing.
 You'll receive quality training from experienced instructors who are active in the industry.

 Students must take eight courses to complete the program — seven mandatory and one elective.

-- Design a complex and compelling collection of graphic design work to build a portfolio and showcase your conceptual, creative, and technical skills and communicates your artistic process (brand style guide, logo, brochure, magazine cover and spread, poster, professional resume, digital publication).
+- design a complex and compelling collection of graphic design work to build a portfolio and showcase your conceptual, creative, and technical skills and communicate your artistic process (brand style guide, logo, brochure, magazine cover and spread, poster, professional resume, digital publication)